nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README.rst

     ..
 Note:: Above kernel arguments are consumed by the another env file which include in deployment command `/usr/share/openstack-tripleo-heat-templates/environments/host-config-and-reboot.yaml`

+    ..
+Note:: We also can set GpgCheck to "no" in environment files if user want to disable GPG Check while installating packages on AVRS Node deployment.

 4. **(Optional)** To enable SR-IOV, perform the following instructions: